Schematron/stf/README.md

 # Schematron Testing Framework (stf)

-A test suite for schematron ordinarily contains many instances of contexts where a Schematron assert is expected to fail or a report to be successful.
-For any reasonably sized test suite, there will be so many that it becomes impossible to separate the expected results from the unexpected.

-stf is a XProc pipeline that uses a PI in the test document that indicates the expected 'assert's and 'report's to winnow out the expected result and report just the unexpected.

-## What is Schematron?

 Schematron (http://www.schematron.com/) is a language for making assertions about the presence or absence of patterns in XML documents.
 It is based not on grammars but on finding tree patterns in the parsed document.
 If you know XPath or the XSLT expression language, you can use Schematron.

+stf is a XProc pipeline that runs your Schematron on your test files and reports any unexpected results.

+## Why use Schematron?

 Schematron allows you to develop and mix two kinds of schemas: